“First I want you to be established as a buddha. Then the second step is very easy: any day I can tell you to jump into the cosmos,” says Osho.

 Osho speaks on two occasions during discourse about meeting with Bodhidharma in an incarnation about 1400 years ago.

 Buddha Purnima is the day of death and resurrection with a message that all of us are buddhas, writes Pratiksha Apurv.
-Published in The Times of India and Speaking Tree on May 7, 2020.
+Published in The Times of India and Speaking Tree.

 An anecdote told by Osho where a monk became enlightened when he overheard a butcher say, ‘I never sell anything that is not the best.’